After an IEP meeting, have you ever left your school wondering:

 I want you to never feel this way again!
 You can fully understand the IEP process and become the best advocate for your child.
 I know that no one cares about your child's future the way you do.
 So, let's get started down this road, TOGETHER.

-Special education is a broad term used to by the law to describe specially designed instruction that meets the unique needs of a child who has a disability.
+Special education is a broad term used to by the law (IDEA) to describe specially designed instruction that meets the unique needs of a child who has a disability.
 These services are provided by the public school system and are free of charge.
 Services can include instruction in the classroom, at home, in hospitals and institutions.
 Learning disabilities cover a wide spectrum of disorders ranging from mild to severe.
 They can include mental, physical, behavioral and emotional disabilities.

 WHAT IS THE GOAL of SPECIAL EDUCATION?